horasal/binaryjson.ooc/README.md

 ## Introduction

-The original description can be found at KLab's game engine [PlaygroundOSS](https://github.com/KLab/PlaygroundOSS).
+The original description can be found in KLab's game engine [PlaygroundOSS](https://github.com/KLab/PlaygroundOSS).
 This engine hasn't been updated for a while but almost everything is still being used in KLab's game, such as [school idol festival](https://play.google.com/store/apps/details?id=klb.android.lovelive).

 ## Feature